-The doctor may recommend a needle biopsy as the first step towards diagnosis.
+As in Bear’s case, the doctor may recommend a needle biopsy as the first step towards diagnosis.
 However, they will likely follow this up with CT scans as they are clearer and allow the doctor to determine the tumor’s location for surgical planning.

 What Are The Signs and Symptoms of Rib Osteosarcoma in a Dog?

-What Treatment Will My Vet Recommend?
+What Treatment Will My Vet Recommend for Rib Tumors?

 Before surgery, your vet will need to carry out a series of tests to determine how healthy your dog is and if they are strong enough to go through surgery.
 These tests include preoperative blood work, urine tests, and chemistry profiles.